aspose-html/aspose-html-reference-tutorials/content/english/net/advanced-features/create-stream-provider/_index.md

 ### Q5.
 Where can I seek help or discuss issues related to Aspose.HTML for .NET?

-A5: You can visit the official Aspose forums for support and discussions at [this link](https://forum.aspose.com/).
+A5: You can visit the Aspose forums for support and discussions at [this link](https://forum.aspose.com/).